sunjay/sunjay.github.io/_drafts/rust-code-coverage.md

 This is usually enough for Travis CI integration but you may need some extra steps to get it working locally.

-The tool being used, `kcov`, is not Rust-specific.
+The tool being used, kcov, is not Rust-specific.
 It uses DWARF debugging information in your generated executable to determine which lines have been covered.
 [kcov does not always generate the most accurate coverage information][kcov-inaccurate].